Acclaimed author Amos Oz dies at 79

+Amos Oz was known around the world for his dozens of novels, essays and prose about life in Israel, including a well-received memoir, "A Tale of Love and Darkness."
+He won some of the literary world's most prestigious honors.

-JERUSALEM (AP) — Israeli author Amos Oz, one of the country’s pre-eminent and widely acclaimed writers, died on Friday after a battle with cancer, his family announced.
+JERUSALEM (AP) — Israeli author Amoz Oz, one of the country’s most widely acclaimed writers and a pre-eminent voice in its embattled peace movement, died on Friday after a battle with cancer, his family announced.
 He was 79.

 His daughter, Fania Oz-Salzberger, announced her father’s death on Twitter.